Decision Trees: Eliminating Uncertainty in the Decision-Making Process

 Drawing the Decision Trees

-The decision tree starts with a small square that has branches, and each branch represents the available decision that needs to be considered during the decision-making process.
-Then, each of the branches can include more sub-branches based on the different choices that are available based on each decision branch.
-At the end of the branches, we tend to draw uncertainty lines that represent the expected outcomes from each branch.
+The decision tree starts with a small square with branches, and each branch represents the available input decision that must be considered during the decision-making process.
+Then, each branch can include more sub-branches based on the different available variables based on each decision branch.
+At the end of the branches, we draw uncertainty lines that represent the expected outcomes from each branch.

-In the below example, we assume that we need to make a decision of creating an advertising campaign for a television advertisement.
-So, we have two main choices: either to create a brand new campaign or to modify an existing campaign.
-In the new campaign branches, two other decisions may arise: use a new marketing idea or build the campaign based on the existing campaign idea.
-With the second choice, to use an existing campaign, we again have two decisions; here we can either use the campaign as it is or modify the existing campaign to increase its exposure.
+In the below example, we assume that we need to decide to create an advertising campaign for a television advertisement.
+So, we have two main choices: create a brand new campaign or modify an existing one.
+Two other decisions may arise in the new campaign branches: use a new marketing idea or build the campaign based on the existing campaign idea.
+With the second choice, to use a current campaign, we again have two decisions; here, we can either use the campaign as it is or modify the existing campaign to increase its exposure.

-Once the decisions are drawn and highlighted with the square shape as shown in the figure above, the uncertain outcomes are presented with a circle next to it.
+Once the decisions are drawn and highlighted with the square shape shown in the figure above, the uncertain outcomes are presented with a circle next to them.
 In this example, the outcomes indicate the market impact of the advertising campaign: low, moderated, or high.

 Adding Rates and Values to the Decision Tree Outcome

-After completing the process of visualizing all the decisions and uncertain outcome on the decision tree, we need to add a rating for each outcome based on its expected strength.
+After visualising all the decisions and uncertain outcomes on the decision tree, we need to add a rating for each outcome based on its expected strength.
 The rating can be either a percentage or a fraction of 1.0 for each outcome group.
-The total sum of all the values assigned to each decision outcome should not exceed a total of 100 percent or 1.0.
-For example, the below values can be assigned to the use a new marketing idea as follows: high (5%), moderated (3%), and low (2%).
-The percentage represent the probability of the outcome.
+The total sum of all the values assigned to each decision outcome should be 100 per cent or 1.0.
+For example, the below values can be assigned to the use of a new marketing idea as follows: high (5%), moderated (3%), and low (2%).
+The percentage represents the probability of the outcome.

-Then, we can write the expected gross revenues next to each of the expected outcomes.
-For example, if the market impact for creating a new advertising campaign is high, then the expected revenues for the company will reach $500,000.
-If the outcome is moderated, then the expected revenues will be $300,000.
+Then, we can write the expected gross revenues next to each outcome.
+For example, if the market impact of creating a new advertising campaign is high, then the expected revenues for the company will reach $500,000.
+If the outcome is moderated, the expected revenues will be $300,000.

 5% X 500,000 = $25,000